 Parental Rights in Special Education (PRISE) Mediation and Due Process procedure on pages 15-22.

-As of July 1, 2016, Special Education Requests for Due Process and Mediation Are Now Accepted Electronically.
+Special Education Requests for Due Process and Mediation Are Now Accepted Electronically.
 Read more HERE.

 Published by the Education Law Center, this manual is designed to help parents and advocates represent students in discipline cases.